ALL

 playground-checklist-1

-Your young child does not understand when he is in danger of hurting himself.
+Your young child does not understand when they are in danger of hurting themself.

 Copyright © Parachute 2013.